ulysses-camara/ulysses-senteval/README.md

 ### Embed cache

-Since embedding models are not optimized during evaluation, the task embeddings can be cached for future usage.
+Since embedding models are not optimized during evaluation, the task embeddings can be cached for future use.
-Caching embedding is useful only when changing the train hyper-parameters, but note that different hyper-parameter setup may invalidate standard comparison of distinct models, so use this resource at your own risk.
+Caching embeddings is useful only when changing the train hyper-parameters.
+However, note that different hyper-parameter setups may invalidate standard comparison of distinct models, so use this resource at your own risk.
 Caching is disabled for lazy embedders (e.g., TF-IDF), since they need to be rebuilt for each k-fold partition.

-To enable embed caching, you just need to specify the `cache_embed_key` parameter to some value that uniquely identifies your embedding model.
-You can use your model's name, for example.
+To enable embed caching, you just need to specify the `ulysses_senteval.UlyssesSentEval(cache_embed_key="...")` parameter to some value that uniquely identifies your embedding model.
+For example, you can use your model's name.

 ```python
 evaluator = ulysses_senteval.UlyssesSentEval(